-Note: This erratum only applies to in-system debugging and is not applicable when of code.
+Note: This erratum only applies to in-system debugging and is not applicable when operating in free-running mode.

-Workaround Do not single step through or place break points in the port mapping configuration section
+Do not single step through or place break points in the port mapping configuration section of code.

 PORT19 PORT Module

 Function Port interrupt may be missed on entry to LPMx.5